 You can sue the driver but would need to hire an attorney to do so and that would be expensive.
 Also, unless you have an independent witness that can verify your boyfriend's view the facts your boyfriend may not win that lawsuit.
-If you do file a lawsuit and sue for less than $10,000 the lawyer can...Read more »
+If you do file a lawsuit and sue for less than $10,000 the...Read more »

 Contact your insurance agent and make a claim under your homeowner's policy.
 You may be liable for the girl's medical expenses and, if the dog was found to have been unreasonably dangerous before attacking the girl, for the girl's pain and suffering damages as well.

 I have just been in contact with their insurance since Jan/Feb.
-2017 (this is after many letters back & forth & a change of adjuster) & was told the hold up was they had not received info from my medical insurance Kaiser P. I have since contacted Kaiser 3x & the insurance co & was informed they...
+2017 (this is after many letters back & forth & a change of adjuster) & was told the hold up was they had not received info from my medical insurance Kaiser P. I have since contacted Kaiser 3x & the insurance co &...
 Read more »

 Consult with of attorney immediately.
 Many personal injury attorneys will represent you on a contingent fee basis which means they are only paid if they recover money for you.
 That also means that you do not have to pay them up front.

 A few weeks ago I was t-boned by an uninsured driver who ran a stop sign and I have some injuries that I am currently seeing a chiropractor and LMT for 3-4 times a week under PIP coverage with my insurance company.
 I do not have collision coverage, only liability.